-Cannon Falls Police department began using BWC in 2011.
-The department has 17 body cameras and 12 functional cameras and are assigned to Officers by badge#.
+The department has 17 ProVision body cameras and 12 ProVision functional cameras and were assigned to Officers by badge#.
 BWC video is stored on the internal city network.
-A network attached storage device has all raw footage from the BWCs.
+A network attached storage device had all raw footage from the BWCs.
 CFPD policy dictates when footage should be uploaded.